Initial Management at Presentation

 Editor in Chief

-CSF shunts are the most common treatment for hydrocephalus, available worldwide.
+CSF shunts are the most common treatment for hydrocephalus, and they are available worldwide.
 Before CSF shunts became available, almost 50 years ago, hydrocephalus was a lethal or severely disabling condition.
-Currently, shunts are a very common neurosurgical procedure, especially in pediatric centers, and have improved survival and quality of life for many patients with hydrocephalus around the world.
-Notwithstanding, shunts frequently are associated with a high rate of complications and need for re-intervention.
+Currently, shunts are a very common neurosurgical procedure, especially in pediatric centers, and have improved the survival and quality of life for many hydrocephalic patients around the world.
+Notwithstanding, shunts frequently are associated with high rates of complications and a need for re-operation.
 Shunt malfunction is a frequent cause of consultation in emergency service.
-Opportune diagnosis and appropriate and timely treatment are crucial to prevent permanent damage or death in patients with hydrocephalus.
+Opportune diagnosis, and timely, appropriate treatment are crucial for prevention of permanent injury or death in patients with hydrocephalus.
 The management of hydrocephalus with shunts is discussed in the pages below starting with Preparation for Managing Hydrocephalus with a Shunt in Children.

 Jothy Kandasamy, M.D.